Interested in applying to graduate programs in political science?

 We will first review applications to ensure selection criteria are met.
 Then, we will randomly select from this pool by sub-discipline (i.e., American Politics, Comparative Politics, International Relations, and Political Theory) to form a cohort for the event.
 We are using random selection to comprise the final cohort of attendees to ensure a maximally equitable selection process.

-November 2, 2020: email notification of admission decision goes out
+Monday, November 8, 2021: you will receive email notification of PS prep admission decision

 At least 18 years of age